 Who should sign up with My Forex Funds?

 If you want to join probably the fastest growing prop firm in the world, sign up with MFF and take advantage of a growing, dynamic trading community.
 MFF’s meteoric rise from a prop firm offering one funding option on an amateurish website to a company with 40,000 traders in less than two years is incredible, and they continue to grow and innovate.

 Bargain hunters will also delight in MFF’s great prices.
-A $50K Evaluation account is still just $299.
+A $50K Evaluation account is still just $299 (see all prices below).
 By way of comparison, FTMO’s $50K account is €345.
-That’s before you factor in the discounts and promotions, which MFF offers with much more frequency than FTMO.
-Add in a discount, and you could be saving up to 35% if you choose MFF.
+That’s a significant discount if you choose MFF.

 If you don’t care for the evaluation process or demo trading, MFF also offers an instantly funded account.
 The instantly funded accounts aren’t quite as competitively priced, especially when compared with the 5%ers, but they are still a good deal.
 Traders have access to forex, CFDs, and metals.